-Students wishing to take an Independent Study course in the department (MKTG999) must complete an Independent Study Course Approval Form, obtain the course instructors signature, and submit a copy to the PhD Course Coordinator so that the course can be entered into the registrar's system.
-The original of the form must be submitted to the Wharton Doctoral Programs Office.
+Students wishing to take an Independent Study course in the department (MKTG999) must complete an Independent Study Course Approval Form, obtain the course instructors signature, and submit a copy of the form to the PhD Course Administrative Coordinator so that the course can be entered into the registrar's system.
+The original of the form must be submitted by the student, to the Wharton Doctoral Programs Office in SHDH.
+The form can be downloaded from the Doctoral Inside website at https://doctoral-inside.wharton.upenn.edu/forms/.
+See the Appendix of this manual for a list of course section numbers - each faculty member has their own unique section numbers for Independent Study courses.